p0209p/GMSHReader-/README.md

 A fast and efficient code for reading [GMSH](https://gmsh.info/) msh2 format triangular meshes.

 ## Features
-1. The code uses only inbuilt C++ functios and headers.
+1. The code uses only inbuilt C++ functions and headers.
 2. The connectivity matrix is stored in `size_t` array, which can be used with domain decomposition libraries (for instance [METIS](https://github.com/KarypisLab/METIS))

 ### MSH2 Generation